apmd-lab/Eschallot/README.md

-# Comprehensive Package for the Simulation and Optimization of Spherical Particles
+# Eschallot: Comprehensive Package for the Simulation and Optimization of Spherical Particles

 This package implements transfer matrix methods for Mie scattering of multi-shell particles **[1,2]**